What belongs to all belongs to no one: The problem of the commons

 a couple of deer standing on top of a lush green field

-As part of the commemoration of International Women's Day, we present the “Women in Science” series, an effort to highlight and remember the academic work of exceptional women who have made their way into fields of knowledge typically dominated by white men.
-This work not only seeks to highlight their academic achievements, but also to reflect on the importance of female representation in all fields of knowledge.
+As part of our commemoration of International Women’s Day, we present the Women in Science series—an effort to recognize and honor the academic contributions of exceptional women who have forged paths in fields long dominated by white men.
+This initiative not only highlights their scholarly achievements, but also reflects on the importance of female representation across all areas of knowledge.

 She was the first person in her family to earn a college degree.
 At that time, Ostrom points out, a woman did not have high career aspirations: "In those days, it was assumed that the appropriate job for a woman was a secretary or a teacher.